Drunk felon, no seat belt, no driver’s license, no insurance, and he was speeding, but we win $800K for him.

 So why did you do it?

-Some have asked, “Why did you take the case when clearly this person clearly was a danger to himself and others?”
+Some have asked, “Why did you take the case when some would believe this person was a danger to himself and others?”

-If it were you in that wheelchair, wouldn’t you want that for yourself?
-Wouldn’t you feel you deserved it?
+If you didn’t cause the crash and sustained significant injuries due to a driver’s negligence, wouldn’t you want that for yourself?
+Wouldn’t you feel you deserved to be compensated?

 Don’t leave stones unturned.
 Get an attorney.